cfenollosa/aekii/README.md

 ![Bend the leaves](img/legsbent.JPG)

-If the original legs are 90 degrees straight, bend the front ones to about 30 degrees

 That was enough.
 Slightly bending the four legs of every leaf made the reconstructed key produce a clicking sound.
 One can adjust the exact tune of every key by means of this angle.
 The looser the